Skip to content

 Read this before using Singularity pull commands on HPRC clusters

-On HPRC, singularity commands must be executed on compute nodes because they are too resource-intensive for login nodes.
-To use a compute node interactively for command line use, on Terra or Grace: use the Slurm command srun with option --pty.
-Details about the options are in the Slurm Manual and LSF Manual respectively.
+On HPRC clusters, Singularity commands must be executed on compute nodes because they are too resource-intensive for login nodes.
+To reach a compute node interactively for command line use, there are two options:

 Singularity stores data in a cache directory named .singularity to make future commands faster.
 By default, this cache will be in your /home directory, which will quickly use up your file quota.
-Recommended to tell singularity to use a directory in your /scratch space instead.
+It is recommended to tell singularity to use a directory on the local /tmp disk instead.

 Some Singularity commands require internet access.
-In order to access the internet from compute nodes, follow the Web Proxy instructions.
+In order to access the internet from compute nodes, use the Web Proxy module.

 module load WebProxy